JaclyNolan/AIPhoneReminderProject/README.md

 ## Usage

 ### Initial Setup
-1. Launch the app and grant required permissions (MediaProjection, System Alert Window)
+1. Launch the app and grant required permissions (MediaProjection, System Alert Window, Usage Stats if using app open detection)
 2. Configure your OpenAI API key in Advanced settings
 3. Adjust screenshot interval and image quality as needed
-4. Start the screenshot service from MainActivity
+4. Start the screenshot service from MainActivity or the floating control widget
+5. The floating control widget appears automatically when the app opens

 ### Interacting with Ralsei